NAbdulla1/news-article-to-video-automation/NewsScrapper/README.md

    - Open the folder in VS Code, install the 'Dev Container' extension(from Microsoft) and choose 'Reopen in Container' from notification
  - execute `npm install`, or `pnpm install`
  - execute `npm run test` or `pnpm test`
- - sometimes it is necessary to install the playwright binary manually(though docker should install it automatically, using `pnpm exec playwright install chromium chromium-headless-shell --with-deps` or `npx playwright install chromium-headless-shell --with-deps`
+ - sometimes the test cases fail because of the absence of playwright binary and then it is necessary to install the playwright binary manually(though docker should install it automatically, using `pnpm exec playwright install chromium chromium-headless-shell --with-deps` or `npx playwright install chromium-headless-shell --with-deps`